-If you’re choosing your new apartments for rent birmingham al and planning it to be a long term stay, you must make sure that your furniture is sturdy, beautiful and sleek.
+If you’re choosing your new apartments in Madison al and planning it to be a long term stay, you must make sure that your furniture is sturdy, beautiful and sleek.
 To avoid a wrong choice of furniture wood that would stay with you for a long time, you must know your woods better.

 Woods are usually described as hardwoods and softwoods, but the names are misleading.
 Hardwoods are flowering trees while softwoods are conifers.
 Although hardwoods are usually harder, that’s not always the case.
 Here are some of the best woods that your furniture should be made of:

 Western Red Cedar comes from a giant tree and is, therefore, available in easily workable wide boards.
 It’s a hardwood suitable for both indoor and outdoor use, as it can withstand almost any climate.
 When used in confined spaces, the brilliant smell of the wood is apparent.

 Teak is another hardwood that can withstand harsh conditions.
 It exudes a fragrant natural oil from its pores that makes it waterproof, but which also makes it difficult to degrease for gluing purposes.

 Sugar Maple, mostly produced in Canada, is very versatile.
 Its wood is hardest and densest of all maples and is therefore used for good flooring.
 It has a wavy grain, and the color fades less than most woods.
 It is widely used in bowling alleys and musical instruments for that reason.

 Mahogany is a straight grained, reddish-brown timber.
 Its color darkens over time and displays a red sheen when polished.
 This wood is known for its durability, beauty, and workability.

 English Oak has the high density, great strength, and hardness.
 It looks more magnificent with age.
 Due to its high tannin content it is resistant to insect and fungal attacks.